iamsonidarshan/Solution/README.md

 	Map<String, Object> model = new HashMap<>();
 	if (isNumeric(bookingId)) {
 	String sql = "SELECT * FROM bookings WHERE bookingId=" + bookingId;

+	/*

+		In the above line of code a SQL query is being generated but because the isNumeric() method is buggy it is a possibility that bookingId can contain special characters which can break the SQL query and this can lead to SQL injection attacks.

+		To solve it for this time and to prevent any future occurance of the same.
+It is highly recommended to use parameterized query whenever there is a requirement to make SQL queries by appending the user-input.

+	*/

 	Booking booking = null;
 	jdbcTemplate.query(sql, (ResultSetExtractor) rs -> {
 	if (rs.next())